GururajMunnalli/seaminaction/trunk/README.txt

 errors when running on a Sun JVM and it also properly sets the JBOSS_HOME environment variable.

+I have also provided a custom log4j configuration that should speed up JBoss AS significantly while not taking away any important information your application has to tell you.

+  cp etc/jboss-as-conf/jboss-log4j.xml jboss-as-4.2.2.GA/server/default/conf/

 These steps are handled for you by using the following command:

    ant get-jboss-as